originphp/app/README.md

 OriginPHP comes with a dockerized development environment.

-Install [Docker Desktop](https://www.docker.com/products/docker-desktop) then build the docker containers, this must be done from within the project folder
+Install [Docker Desktop](https://www.docker.com/products/docker-desktop) then build the docker containers, this must be done from within the project folder.
+The build process only needs to be done once or if you change anything in the `Dockerfile`.

 ```linux
 $ cd [project_name]